Academic Policies

 Placement Examinations in Foreign Languages

-Absolutely no credit is awarded for the results of any CAS language placement or exemption examination.
+Absolutely no credit is ever awarded for the results of any CAS placement and/or exemption exam in any subject, including computer science, foreign language, and mathematics.

 Most entering students should take a CAS online placement test prior to their first registration in the College.